jupoon-other/cse15l-lab-reports/labs/lab5/lab-report-5.md

 #### **Intro**

-Today we will be reviewing my lab groups code when ran with the commonmark-spec tests.
+Today we will be reviewing my lab group's code when ran with the commonmark-spec tests.
 To run the tests, we used something called bash scripting to run all 652.
 The command looks like this:

 `bash script.sh > results.txt`